anapdh/js-capstoneproject/README.md

 - Install the necessary configurations to run the project: type `npm install`;
 - Run the application by typing ```npm start```, launch your local browser and type the URL: http://localhost:8080 in the browser;

-6. Get back to the topic "How to Play" to read the game instructions.
+6. Please, return to the topic "How to Play" to read the game instructions.

-### - If you are used the terminal usage (technical user):
+### - If you are used to the terminal usage (technical user):

 1. Open your terminal and go to the directory where you want to clone the repository;